kaushalnavneet/compliance-cd-toolchain/setup.md

 - Cloud Object Storage Endpoint
 - Bucket Name

-You can set up the COS locker later, by providing the necessari `cos-bucket-name` and `cos-endpoint`
+You can set up the COS locker later, by providing the necessary `cos-bucket-name` and `cos-endpoint`

 To get the **Cloud Object Storage Endpoint**, please visit your COS Instance's page and select the _'Endpoints'_ section in the menu.
 You will need to copy the Public Endpoint matching the Bucket's _region_ and _resiliency_.